 My goal is for our little ones Bryce & Niya to wear a Crossroads Basketball uniform one day, and with all of you in our corner I know I’ll see that happen.

 About Cornell Thomas, Owner

-Crossroads Basketball was started 6 years ago by Cornell Thomas.
-Cornell was two weeks away from playing professional basketball in Portugal when he suffered a career ending injury.
+Cornell Thomas was one week away from playing professional basketball in Portugal when he suffered a career ending injury.
 Soon after the injury Cornell decided to devote his life to coaching the game of basketball.
-Six years ago he was hired to be the head men’s basketball coach at Sussex County College.
+Fifteen years ago he was hired as the head mens basketball coach at Sussex County Community College.

 During his tenure at SCCC Cornell helped the Skylanders reach the conference finals for the first time in the history of the school.
 The Skylanders have gotten past the first round of the playoffs in 3 of his six seasons at the helm and have set school records for most win’s in a season (20) longest winning streak (9) and Cornell has the most wins in school history.
 Cornell has helped develop over 8 all conference players at SCCC and a two time All-American and region MVP.